MD-Studio/MDStudio_examples/building_microservices/Python/README.md

 basic skeleton of a MDStudio microservice, adding functional endpoints and using some of the advanced options in the MDStudio framework.

-We will start with the compulsary `hello world` example and then move on to more advanced examples.
+We will start with the compulsory `hello world` example and then move on to more advanced examples.

 ### Entry-level knowledge